sanaulla123/aws-modern-application-workshop/module-2/README.md

 ### Overview

 In Module 2, you will create a new microservice hosted with AWS Fargate on Amazon Elastic Container Service so that your Mythical Mysfits website can have a application backend to integrate with.
 AWS Fargate is a deployment option in Amazon ECS that allows you to deploy containers without having to manage any clusters or servers.
-For our Mythical Mysfits backend, we will use Python and create a Flask app in a Docker container behind a Network Load Balancer.
+For our Mythical Mysfits backend, we will use Go and create a Go app in a Docker container behind a Network Load Balancer.
 These will form the microservice backend for the frontend website to integrate with.

 ### Creating the Core Infrastructure using AWS CloudFormation